YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A 2.5 month result cannot be judged as final.
 Early growth usually begins around month 3 or month 4.
 More visible improvement often appears from month 6 onward.
 Many results continue to mature until 12 months, and crown work can take longer.

-If there is no meaningful improvement later, or if the density pattern remains clearly poor after the expected growth window, then graft survival, planning, donor quality, and technique should be reviewed.
-The patient should not diagnose failure during the quiet phase.
+If there is no meaningful improvement later, or if the density pattern remains clearly poor after the expected growth window, then graft survival, planning, donor quality, and technique need review.
+Do not diagnose failure during the quiet phase.

-The important step now is documentation, calm follow up, and realistic timing.
+The important step now is documentation, measured follow-up, and realistic timing.

 Send clear photos and ask for a medical explanation, not only reassurance.
-Ask whether the shedding pattern is expected, whether the photo suggests a shaft or tissue, whether the scalp area looks healthy, and when the next review should happen.
+Ask whether the shedding pattern is expected, whether the photo suggests a shaft or tissue, whether the scalp area looks healthy, and when the next review needs to happen.

 If the clinic only says wait without looking carefully, that is not ideal.
 If the clinic immediately says failure without examining the timeline, that is also not ideal.
-A good answer should explain what is likely, what would be concerning, and what should be watched next.
+A good answer explains what is likely, what would be concerning, and what needs watching next.

 If the original clinic was a high volume clinic with unclear doctor involvement, an independent review may be helpful, especially if there are donor area concerns, pain, infection signs, or a pattern that looks abnormal.